nastajus/LearnExpressCrash/README.md

 ### how and why I excluded other's libraries

-So as JavaScript libraries are proliferant and are necessary dependencies, I came up with the following solution to keep my github statistics purely my own typed code.
+So as JavaScript libraries are proliferant and are necessary dependencies, I came up the below solution to keep my github statistics purely my own typed code.
+I must clarify, I strictly did this exclusively because it was solely a tiny practice project.
+If this project were even a little more complicated, or more unique, or more collaborative, I would be **eagerly conforming to normal conventions of including dependencies instead** as a teamplayer.
+Treat this as an outlier that was never intended to follow industry norms for dependency management.

 \<nerdy-stuff\>